 The diversity-stability debates.

-Some of the controversy about how disturbance affects diversity arises from imprecise definitions.
 Recognizing this helps students understand more subtle reasons for intellectual arguments.
-In A Critique for Ecology Peters (1991) illustrates a definition problem with the term stability:
+In A Critique for Ecology

-Peters's sharp words underline the need to carefully define terms — and discuss their meaning and confusion — in an ecology class.
+Peters's sharp words underline the need to carefully define terms — and discuss their meaning and

 For definitions of some of these terms see Pimm (1991) who defines stability, resilience, persistence, resistance, and variability.
 Pimm also discusses different mind sets of field and mathematical ecologists in studies on disturbance and stability.
 Texts with useful terminology include Molles (1999) and Smith (1996).